driverdrift/Android-Initialization/shell.md

 # Wireless debugging
 ```
 adb tcpip 5555  # Set target device to listen for a TCP/IP connection on port 5555.
-adb shell
+# Temporary listener; will revert after device reboot.
-netstat -an | grep 5555  # result is:
+adb shell netstat -an | grep 5555  # result is:
 tcp6       0      0 [::]:5555               [::]:*                  LISTEN

 ```